js816/PyBer_Analysis/README.md

 ## Overview of Project

-The purpose of this data project is to analyze various factors impacting performance of PyBer.
-In an initial round of analysis, we looked at a variety of factors to gain a baseline understanding what influences revenue and volume.
+The purpose of this data project is to analyze various factors impacting performance of PyBer ride sharing service.
+In an initial round of analysis, we looked at a variety of factors to gain a baseline understanding of what influences revenue and volume.
 In a further analysis, the data were analyzed to understand how the city type (urban, suburban, or rural) impacts capacity and revenue.
 Data were examined from the period of January 1, 2019 through April 29, 2019.

 With greater insight into differences between the city types, decision makers will be able to make more well-informed future plans that align with the vision of PyBer.